Musim Mas

 7. Tempering

-The chocolate is tempered by carefully heating and cooling it to stabilize the cocoa butter crystals.
 This ensures a glossy appearance and smooth texture while firm, producing the characteristic snap effect when a piece of chocolate is broken by being bitten or by hand.
-Without this step, the chocolate would be dull and crumbly.
-This process can be done manually or using tempering machines.

 chocolate is tempered by carefully heating and cooling it to stabilize the cocoa butter crystals

-8. Molding and finishing
+8. Molding and Finishing

 tempered chocolate is poured into molds to create bars